Baptism

 Baptismal Symbols

-– The waters of baptism recall Jesus’ own baptism by John the Baptist in the river Jordan.
+- Water – The waters of baptism recall Jesus’ own baptism by John the Baptist in the river Jordan.
 Water is a symbol of cleansing and renewal as we begin a new life in Christ.
 We are washed clean of sin.

-– At baptism we are anointed into the life of Christ as “priest, prophet and king.”
+- Oil – At baptism we are anointed into the life of Christ as “priest, prophet and king.”
 A cross is traced on the candidate’s forehead as a reminder that we are inheritors of the Kingdom of God.

-– The baptismal candle is lit from the Paschal or Easter candle that stands in the church as a sign of Christ’s light in the world.
+- Light – The baptismal candle is lit from the Paschal or Easter candle that stands in the church as a sign of Christ’s light in the world.
 At baptism, we receive the light of Christ and are called forth to share this light with the world.

-– The white garment that is placed upon us at baptism is a symbol of Christ’s victory over death and his glorious resurrection.
+- White garment – The white garment that is placed upon us at baptism is a symbol of Christ’s victory over death and his glorious resurrection.
 Likewise, the white garment or pall that is placed over the coffin at the time of death recalls our baptismal promises and reminds us that we are destined for eternal life.

 In case of necessity, any person can baptize provided that he have the intention of doing that which the Church does and provided that he pour water on the candidates head while saying: “I baptize you in the name of the Father, and of the Son and of the Holy Spirit" (CCC 1284).

 Parishioners are encouraged to register and support the parish, to help raise their child in a loving and faith-filled environment.
 Baptismal paperwork is available in the Narthex of the church, or in the Parish Office.
 Please follow the check list and make sure all documents are in hand, along with payment, before turning in.
-Baptismal Packets must be completely filled out, and returned to the parish office along with a copy of the child's birth certificate and copies of the Godparent's sacraments.
-Godparents MUST be fully initiated in the faith, and practicing Catholics.
-A baptismal class must be attended by both the parents and Godparents.
-Classes may be taken at another parish- please provide a copy of course completion.
-No children please.
+Baptismal

-Baptismal Stole fee is $75 payable online, cash, or check (payable to St. Joseph the Worker).
+Effective July 1, 2026: Baptismal Stole fee is $100 payable online, cash, or check (payable to St. Joseph the Worker).
 This fee includes the baptismal class.
 Fee is due with completed paperwork, prior to the Baptism.
 If the family is having the baptism elsewhere, the class fee is $20 per couple, cash or check made payable to St. Joseph, or pay online with the Online Giving Tab.
-Please call the Parish Office for more information.
-The Parent/Legal Guardian
+If you belong to another parish or live Canonically outside of Loma Linda, you must provide a letter of permission from the Pastor giving permission to baptize your child here.

-must contact the Parish Office requesting for Baptism.
+The Parent/Legal Guardian must contact the Parish Office requesting for Baptism.

 Thank you.